 School Meals, Snacks and Nutritional Standards

-We are very fortunate to have Mrs Julie Dyer who cooks and serves all our school meals on the premises and offers a choice of a vegetarian or non vegetarian main course and sweet at a current charge of £2.30 per day.
+We are very fortunate to have Mrs Julie Dyer who cooks and serves all our school meals on the premises and offers a choice of a vegetarian or non vegetarian main course and sweet at a current charge of £2.50 per day.
 Mrs Dyer will also provides a packed lunch option, for those pupils who do not wish to have a hot meal.
-Lunch tickets are available to purchase on Monday and Friday mornings only from the office and may be paid for by cheque (payable to Devon County Council).
-Tickets must be bought in multiples of 5 but do not have a time limit and can be used at any time.
-Tickets should be clearly marked with your child’s name.
+Lunches must be booked online via Schoolcomms.
+You are able to book lunches up to 8.30am, if your child requires one on that day.
 If your child prefers to bring a packed lunch to school we encourage children again to make healthy choices.

-From September 2014, the government will provide Free School Meals for all children within the EYFS and Key Stage 1 area of school.
+From September 2014, the government has provided Free School Meals for all children within the EYFS and Key Stage 1 area of school.
 Children can have a hot meal and pudding, or take advantage of the packed lunch option, if they wish.

 Keep an eye open for the latest themed meals or 'meal in a bag' as these are usually very popular and rather tasty!
 Sometimes children even get to bring their favourite teddy along to join in the fun of a 'Teddy Bears' Picnic.